 The key is to make it aesthetically pleasing while keeping text at a minimum.

 No design experience?
-You can use an infographic maker and rely on templates to give you a head start.
+You can use an infographic maker and rely on templates and graphic design resources to give you a head start.

 Clean and simple design